nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to update a specific students' information by inputting the student's name and the new information.
+3. Tuition teacher requests to update a specific student's information by inputting the student's name and the new information.
 4. EduManage updates the student's information and indicates success.

    Use case ends.